hyperfield/pyappexec/README.md

 - Run `./scripts/package_installer_app.sh` to produce `dist/PyAppExec_Installer.<version>.<arch>.app`.
 The script rebuilds the installer binary, converts the iconset under `resources/icons/macos/`, copies Qt frameworks/plugins via `macdeployqt`, and performs an ad-hoc `codesign` so the bundle launches without Gatekeeper warnings.
 Set `CODESIGN_IDENTITY` if you need to sign with a real certificate.
 - Distribute `PyAppExec_Installer…app` directly to customers.
 When they launch it, they can browse to their Python project, (optionally) supply an icon, and the installer will drop the PyAppExec launcher + `pyappexec.ini` alongside the project, ready for redistribution on Linux, Windows, or macOS.
 - On macOS/Linux, the installer also drops a `reset_pyappexec.command`/`reset_pyappexec.sh` helper next to the INI/launcher; it removes the managed virtual environment defined in `pyappexec.ini`.
+- On macOS, you can opt to create a self-contained `.app` that embeds your Python project under `Contents/Resources/app`, the launcher, and `pyappexec.ini` (rewritten to point at the bundled sources).
+The installer attempts an ad-hoc codesign; set `CODESIGN_IDENTITY` to sign with your certificate.

 ### Quick start (bundling your Python app)